owncloud-archive/documentation/admin_manual/installation/deployment_recommendations.rst

    application servers.

 * Database
-   MySQL/MariaDB Galera cluster with master-master replication.
+   We recommend MySQL/MariaDB, either as a Galera cluster with master-master replication or as a master-slave setup with automatic failover.
 (InnoDB storage engine, MyISAM is not supported, see: :ref:`db-storage-engine-label`)

-* Backup
-   Minimum daily backup without downtime.
-All MySQL/MariaDB statements should be replicated to a backup MySQL/MariaDB slave instance.

-    * Create a snapshot on the NFS storage server.
-    * At the same time stop the MySQL replication.
-    * Create a MySQL dump of the backup slave.
-    * Push the NFS snapshot to the backup.
-    * Push the MySQL dump to the backup.
-    * Delete the NFS snapshot.
-    * Restart MySQL replication.

 * Authentication
    User authentication via one or several LDAP or Active Directory servers.
    (See `User Authentication with LDAP`_  for information on configuring ownCloud to use LDAP and AD.)

 * LDAP
    Read-only slaves should be deployed on every application server for optimal scalability